psu13/mutable-states/content/Star Wars VII: A New Hope.md

 You don't need me to tell you the obvious.
 All of the later movies make you question how the original *Star Wars* ever ended up being as good as it was.
 By the time *Revenge of the Sith* came out in 2005 there was precious little evidence that Lucas was competent to do anything with movies besides make merchandising deals for them.

 At least that's what I think.
-I think this is partly true and partly a result of the fact that while I was between the ages of 18 and 35 when *Star Wars* evolved in this way Lucas was still making movies for the next generation of 12 year olds.
+I think this is partly true and partly a result of the fact that I was between the ages of 18 and 35 when Lucas decided he'd make the *Star Wars* movies for twelve year olds forever.

 #### A New Hope